imtayadeway/imtayadeway.github.io/_posts/2016-08-01-testing-json-apis-with-rspec-composable-matchers.md

 Testing JSON structures with arbitarily deep nesting can be hard.
-Fortunately RSpec comes with some lesser-known composable matchers that not only make for some very readable expectations but can be built up quite arbitrarily too mirroring the structure of your JSON.
+Fortunately RSpec comes with some lesser-known composable matchers that not only make for some very readable expectations but can be built up quite arbitrarily too, mirroring the structure of your JSON.
 They can provide you with a single expectation on your response body that is diffable and will give you a pretty decent report on what failed.